Managing An Employment Contract Issue?

 Contact Us for a Free Initial Phone Consultation

 At Davis*Gavsie & Hakim, LLP, our office is open from 9 a.m. to 6 p.m., but we offer after-hours and weekend appointments to those in need.
 We speak Farsi.
-Call 310-955-4724 for a free phone consultation or fill out a contact form for more information.
+Call 310-955-4724 for a free phone consultation or complete the form below for more information.